Modest-as/MLearning/README.md

 ### Gradient Descent

-Using the cost function above our algorithm to find coefficients looks like this:
+Using the cost function above our algorithm to find the coefficients looks like this:

 <img src="images/grad3.png" height="35" />